Medical University of Bialystok. FAQ – mobility for teaching.

 In which currency should the bank account (indicated in the “Bank account details”) be maintained?

-It is also possible to indicate a multi-currency account, such as REVOLUT.
+It is possible to indicate a multi-currency account, such as REVOLUT.

 What is the “green travel” top-up?

 “Green travel” means travelling with the use of sustainable, low-emission means of transport, such as bus, train or car-pooling.
-As a part of the “green travel” top-up, a participant is entitled to additional 50 EUR payment.
-To receive the top-up, it is necessary to submit a fitting declaration before and after the mobility (Appendix no. 11 and no. 12 to Regulations on the outgoing mobilities).
+As a part of the “green travel” supplement, a participant is entitled to a higher grant for travel.
+To receive the top-up, it is necessary to submit a fitting declaration before and after the mobility (Appendix no. 10 and no. 11 to Regulations on the outgoing mobilities).

 What is an exemplary calculation of the amount of the scholarship in the case of mobility for teaching?